What are the secrets to creating YOUR brand?

 Billboards work great for large traffic awareness and are fantastic as a directional off the freeway.
 If you are located close to a freeway or interstate and directions are simple, you may want to think about outdoor advertising to direct potential residents.
 Just know billboards can be very expensive, (depending on traffic flow counts) and you must sign, at least, a six-month contract.
 The biggest mistake people make is putting too much info on a billboard.
 There is an art to designing outdoor advertising.
 Remember, traffic travels at 50 – 70 mph on many interstates.
 Too much information will not be read.
 However, rush hour could be your friend!

 “Since billboards are generally placed along highways and busy streets, you’ll be guaranteed that people will see your advertising.
 Also, unlike with commercials or magazine ads, you cannot flip the channel or turn the page on a billboard.
 Therefore, people will notice the billboard whether they like it or not.”

 Utilize the above options to attract attention and guide prospects to your door.
 Always remember your brand and consider it when marketing.

 When ordering balloons or flags and other stock items, work hard to find colors that work with your brand.
-These can be contrasting or complimentary colors so they pop and draw attention, without clashing with your established theme.
+These can be contrasting or complementary colors, so they pop and draw attention without clashing with your established theme.
 Also, holidays are a great excuse to bring in new colors and celebrate!
 It says to potential clients that this is a fun place and residents enjoy the celebration too.
 In addition, holidays are a natural and warm way to welcome them in.
 Use the holiday as a special promotion opportunity with holiday colors and themes.

 Many clients may choose to place temporary marketing and ask forgiveness later.
 Just know there may be fines associated with your decision.
 You must decide if it is worth the extra traffic and expense.